Hilbert's fourth problem: Flat metrics

 For Desarguesian spaces Georg Hamel proved that every solution of Hilbert's fourth problem can be represented in a real projective space $RP^{n}$ or in a convex domain of $RP^{n}$ if one determines the congruence of segments by equality of their lengths in a special metric for which the lines of the projective space are geodesics.

 Metrics of this type are called flat or projective.

-Thus, the solution of Hilbert's fourth problem was reduced to the solution of the problem of constructive determination of all complete flat metrics.
+Thus, the solution of Hilbert's fourth problem was reduced to the solution of the problem of the constructive determination of all complete flat metrics.

 Hamel solved this problem under the assumption of high regularity of the metric.
 However, as simple examples show, the class of regular flat metrics is smaller than the class of all flat metrics.
-The axioms of geometries under consideration imply only a continuity of the metrics.
-Therefore, to solve Hilbert's fourth problem completely it is necessary to determine constructively all the continuous flat metrics.
+The axioms of geometries under consideration imply only the continuity of the metrics.
+Therefore, to solve Hilbert's fourth problem completely, it is necessary to determine constructively all the continuous flat metrics.